Mirror Glaze Cake

 Make the Glaze

-In a small saucepan, boil water with sugar and corn syrup until it reaches 217 F. (I recommend you use a candy thermometer to get the temperature exactly right.)
+- In a small saucepan, boil water with sugar and corn syrup until it reaches 217 F. (I recommend you use a candy thermometer [paid link] to get the temperature exactly right.)

 Color the Glaze

-Next, decide how many colors you would like to mix and separate the glaze into a different container for each color.
-Add food coloring to each vessel to create your desired colors.
+- Next, decide how many colors you would like to mix and separate the glaze into different containers for each color.
+Add food coloring to each portion to create your desired colors.

 Decorating a Cake With a Mirror Glaze